Yuzuru Hanyu Olympic seasons: Short program: Introduction and Rondo Capriccioso

 The foundation of the choreography was laid by Jeffrey Buttle.
 In order to improve the program regarding different aspects such as the storyline and expression, Hanyu also consulted his coaches Brian Orser, Tracy Wilson, and choreographer Shae-Lynn Bourne.
-The program reflects his memories and feelings from the time when he didn't make any progress with the quadruple Axel, how he tried to push forward, and eventually caught something in his grasp as shown by the final pose.
+The program reflects his memories and feelings from the time when he did not make any progress with the quadruple Axel, how he tried to push forward, and eventually caught something in his grasp as shown by the final pose.
 Hanyu noted that regarding the base value of the technical elements, it might not have been the most difficult program he was capable of, but he had increased the complexity of transitions between the elements, stating: "There is only about one crossover before each jump, there are hardly any crossovers in this program.
 I certainly want these aspects to be seen.
 In terms of expression, it might not be as refined as my signature programs like 'Ballade No. 1' or 'Seimei' yet, but it is a program with a specific story and feelings woven into the music.
 I'd like to make it a program where everything can be seen, not only the jumps."

 The costume for the program was created by Satomi Ito.
 Hanyu requested a design using cool colors and a choker-like detail in blue.
 Ito suggested a style that resembled the costume design of Hanyu's previous short program to "Otoñal" by Raúl Di Blasio from the 2019–20 season, and added some golden feathers at its finalization.
 She described the costume as a "phoenix veiled in blue flames" that "only Hanyu can pull off."